sunshinescience/travel_app/README.md

 npm install workbox-webpack-plugin --save-dev

 ### API's
-Developer credentials were acquired from the from three websites in order to use their API's for the project.
+Developer credentials were acquired from the three websites in order to use their API's for the project.
 These API's were used:
 -  Geonames, see this [site](http://www.geonames.org/export/web-services.html)
 -  Pixabay, see this [site](https://pixabay.com/api/docs/)
 -  Weatherbit, see this [site](https://www.weatherbit.io/account/create)